tmckee09/tiktok-dl/README.md

 npm run dev

-__(After, it should say 'Starting' and then you can go to "http://localhost:3000" in your browser to view what changes you are making to the code in real-time before we push it to Vercel to be shown publicly.
+__(After, it should say 'Starting' and then you can go to "http://localhost:3000" in your browser to view the site as it's under construction and view changes you are making to the code in real-time before we push it to Vercel to be shown publicly.
 Vercel is the host - PM on Discord for access)__

 __// if you get a lucide-react error when running the website locally, just copy/paste this in terminal__